unicitynetwork/android-wallet/faucet/README.md

 ## Troubleshooting

-### "Nametag not found"
+### "Nametag not found in relay"
-- Ensure the nametag is registered in the wallet app
+- Ensure the nametag is minted in the wallet app (Profile → Nametag)
-- Check the nametag service URL is accessible
+- Check that the Nostr service started successfully after minting
+- Wait 2-3 seconds after minting for the binding to publish
-- Verify nametag spelling
+- Verify nametag spelling matches exactly

 ### "Message rejected"
 - Check Nostr relay is running and accessible